Information on independent research projects

 Can I get course credit for a research project with a professor?

-Most students can apply upper division research coursework towards their degree.
+Most Biology and Microbiology majors can apply upper division research coursework towards their degree.
 These courses are numbered Bio 497 and 499.
 In some rare cases for certain emphases, upper division research units from other departments may be used instead (summarized in the General Catalog).

 You may also take a limited number of research units as Biology 299, but these will not count towards your degree or replace any SDSU requirements.
 Biology 299 is "extra".